How well did 'bulletproof' backpacks hold up in a shooting range test?

 So far this year, there have been about 250 mass shootings in America, and at least 22 shootings at U.S. schools.

 Stores, including Office Depot in the Spokane area, are selling ‘bulletproof’ backpacks that retail between about $120 - $300.
-Manufacturers say they will stop a bullet from a 9 mm or 45-magnum gun.
+Manufacturers say they will stop a bullet from a 9 mm or .45 ACP gun.

 But how well do these backpacks really hold up under fire?
 KREM took two models of the Guard Dog ProShield bulletproof backpacks to the Spokane Rifle Club to find out.